PrestaShop/docs/src/content/1.7/basics/keeping-up-to-date/migration.md

 impossible, split it in half and try again.

 You have to go through the configuration for each import, which can be tedious in some cases.
-For instance, if the provided columns do not match the default schema.
+For instance, if the provided columns does not match the default schema.

 **Note**: Like for the export, each data category must be imported